Liberty Way Sports Grounds

 The Liberty Way Sports Grounds are owned by Nuneaton Rugby Club, which rents the stadium pitch from a third party.

 Liberty Way has been used by the rugby club since the 1990s.

-There was a period from 2007-2023 where the Stadium Pitch was leased and operated by Nuneaton Borough F.C. until the football club got into financial difficulties in late 2023.
+There was a period from 2007 to 2023 where the Stadium Pitch was leased and operated by Nuneaton Borough F.C. until the football club got into financial difficulties in late 2023.